jaburke166/deepgpet/README.md

 ├───── __init__.py
-├───── choroid_metrics.py   # Code to calculate choroid measurements such choroid thickness, area and (subregional) volume ├───── choroid_utils.py     # Utility functions for measuring the choroid └───── pixel_gui.py         # OpenCV-based implementation of a simple GUI to select pixels manually.
+├───── choroid_metrics.py   # Code to calculate choroid measurements such choroid thickness, area and (subregional) volume ├───── choroid_utils.py     # Utility functions for measuring the choroid └───── pixel_gui.py         # OpenCV-based implementation of a simple GUI to select pixels manually
 ```

-- The code found in `install`
+- The files found in `install`
 ```
 .
 ├── install/
 ├───── figures/             # Folder of images for README file.
-├───── conda.pth            # File to link DeepGPET's local repository folder to the conda environment.
-└───── install.txt          # Anaconda Prompt commands to built conda environment and packages
+├───── conda.pth            # File to link DeepGPET's local repository folder to the conda environment └───── install.txt          # Anaconda Prompt commands to built conda environment and packages
 ```